 Telford & Wrekin Council have produced a guide for residents of the Ironbridge Gorge World Heritage Site which provides information to help make informed choices and decisions when considering making changes to or carrying out works to both the dwelling house, and the land that surrounds the property.

-This guide details background information as to why the Gorge is a World Heritage Site, and explains the need for the additional measures required to protect the built and natural environment of an area with this status.
-It also advises on what to consider when you consider making any alterations.
+This guide details background information as to why the Gorge is a WHS, and explains the need for the additional measures required to protect the built and natural environment of an area with this status.
+It also advises on what should be considered when making any alterations.

 Essential information also included in the guide:

-You can view the residents guide online or at the local Parish Council offices.
+Download the WHS residents guide or visit your local Parish Council offices.